Links to a range of useful information.

 text50808.ie

-50808 is a free, anonymous, 24/7 messaging service providing everything from a calming chat to immediate support.
-50808 provides a safe space where you’re listened to by a trained Volunteer.
+Text About It by spunout is a free, anonymous, 24/7 messaging service providing everything from a calming chat to immediate support.
+Text About It provides a safe space where you’re listened to by a trained volunteer.
 You’ll message back and forth, only sharing what you feel comfortable with.
 By asking questions, listening to you and responding with support, they will help you sort through your feelings until you both feel you are now in a calm, safe place.

 LGBTI+